-- Fax :+604-988 5510 - e-mail : roslinda@unimap.edu.my

-School of Microelectronic Engineering (SoME), among the pioneer schools established in UniMAP, is a comprehensive institution, offering formative undergraduate degrees with research and design elements.
+Universiti Malaysia Perlis (UniMAP) Pauh Putra Campus 02600 Arau, Perlis Tel: +604-988 5509 Fax: +604-988 5510 e-mail: dean_ue@unimap.edu.my School of Microelectronic Engineering (SoME), among the pioneer schools established in UniMAP, is a comprehensive institution, offering formative undergraduate degrees with research and design elements.
 Our undergraduate degrees provide the opportunity to gain knowledge and develop personal skills on an intensive high-quality programme at the cutting edge of technology.